Logo for: National Kidney Registry

 Matthew Cooper, MD

-• Professor of Surgery, Medical College of Wisconsin
+• Chief of Transplantation, Medical College of Wisconsin

 Dr. Cooper chose the specialty of transplant surgery because it is tremendously rewarding and life-changing for his patients.
 In fact, he says that he has the “best job in the world.”
 His goal is to meet the needs of patients at all stages of transplantation, including post-surgical care.
 He aims to provide a positive and welcoming overall experience and excellent long-term outcomes.

-Dr. Cooper’s research interests focus on interventions to reduce the injury associated with ischemia-reperfusion leading to delayed graft function in kidney transplant recipients and reducing deceased donor organ discards; he is currently involved with multiple ongoing clinical trials in this area.
+Dr. Cooper has authored over 260 peer-reviewed manuscripts, 300 abstracts and 12 book chapters.
+He is regularly invited to speak on a variety of transplant-related topics both nationally and internationally.
+His research interests focus on reducing or eliminating immunosuppression and reducing deceased donor organ discards.
+He is currently involved with multiple ongoing clinical trials in this area.
 Washington Post Magazine has named Dr. Cooper a “Super Doctor” in 2011 through 2018.

 Photo of Matthew Cooper